Algorithms of the OpenMPS¶

 in the 2-norm.
 The action of an

-operator on a state and the representation
+operator on a state

-of a sum cannot be represented exactly as MPSs
+cannot be represented exactly as MPSs

 for a given fixed bond dimension, and so both of these operations are performed